 Where to Start as a Business

-- Consider your supply chain: Where can you reduce waste?
+- Consider supply chains: Where can you reduce waste?
 Where can you purchase more sustainable materials?
 Who do you want to support with your business?

-- Worker wellness: Check with employees to see where are areas in their lives that they could use help, and assess whether you might be able to do about it.
+- Worker wellness: Check with employees to see what areas in their lives they could use help in and assess what you might be able to do about it.
 Maybe they need help obtaining child care, guidance on weight management, or smoking cessation.

 You can learn more about this topic through our Corporate Wellness Academy.

-The above steps are good starting places, but the real magic happens when you incorporate CSR in all that you do as a business.
+The above steps are good starting places, but the real magic happens when you incorporate CSR in all the aspects of your business.
 Check out our film Prosperity to learn more about the significant power you hold as a business owner and as a consumer.